 Motorcycles have mixed reputations.
 Some see motorcycles as these freeing vehicles that empower the driver.
 They feel that it is the symbol of individuality.
 Others are scared of them.
 Some see motorcycles as lone wolves who are up to no good, and when you get a gang of motorcyclist it really isn’t good.
 Regardless of how you feel about motorcycles, the one thing that is consistent is that there is a major risk in riding one.

 In the United States, in the 2010’s, motorcycles accounted for about 2% of registered vehicles.
-The jarring figure is that motorcycle accidents made up for 14% of fatal accidents.
+The jarring figure is that motorcycle accident made up for 14% of fatal accidents.
 This is a figure.
 The danger and risk of being on a motorcycle is completely greater than in a car or a truck.
-Not to mention, if you are motorcyclist in debt you know that cars and trucks are terrible at identifying you on the road.
+Not to mention, if you are a motorcyclist in debt you know that cars and trucks are terrible at identifying you on the road.

 When you drive a car you are used to seeing other cars and trucks.
 You are not used to seeing a motorcycle or something smaller on a regular basis.
 California is ranked 3rd in the most motorcycle accidents.
 Texas and Florida were first and second.
 It is a fact that motorcycle accidents are more likely to end in death than car or truck accidents.
 A study was done Brown University that suggested that older motorcycle drivers sustained more injuries than younger drivers.
 They attributed this to older drivers having declining eyesight, delayed reaction time, and larger sized bikes, which tend to roll over easier than leaner, smaller bikes.